Guilherme-Vasconcelos/js-crazychess-lib/README.md

 ### Dependencies and running

-js-crazychess-lib uses a few dependencies mainly for testing.
+js-crazychess-lib uses a few dependencies (Babel and Jest) mainly for testing.
 In order to install js-crazychess-lib you must:
 - Clone the project.
 - cd into it `cd js-crazychess-lib`.
 - Currently, the only dependencies are used for testing.
 If you are not interested in testing, you do not need to install anything else.
 Import src/board.js in your project and start using.